How to handle firearms, fireworks, explosives, and sharp items in the evidence room?

 - Photograph fireworks before packaging and contact the Fire Marshal if your procedures require it.

-- Dispose fireworks as soon as possible.
+- Dispose of fireworks as soon as possible.
 Consult with the Fire Marshall or your local fire department for advice or assistance.

 - Never store explosives or flammables in the evidence room under any circumstances.
 Again, if that means storing off-site, so be it.

-- Upload photographs of explosives and flammables into your digital evidence management system with detailed description of each evidence item.
+- Upload photographs of explosives and flammables into your digital evidence management system with a detailed description of each evidence item.

 Handling sharp items/instruments